Mahanati: Themes and influences

 The film's structure broadly follows that of Orson Welles' Citizen Kane (1941), where a reporter sets out to find the story of an elderly protagonist.
 The mystery of 'Rosebud' in Citizen Kane is comparable to 'Shankarayya' in Mahanati.
-While the film is based on Savitri's life, Madhuravani, the journalist played by Akkineni, is fictional.
+While the film is based on Savitri's life, Madhuravani, the journalist played by Ruth Prabhu, is fictional.
 It is reported that the character was inspired by Sivasankari, a journalist and writer of Ananda Vikatan magazine who published an article about Savitri's ill-health and financial position similar to Madhuravani.
 Madhuravani is named after Savitri's character in Kanyasulkam (1955).
 Cinema Express' Aditya Shrikrishna noted that the inter-religious romance between Madhuravani and Antony is similar to the one depicted in the Savitri-starrer Missamma (1955).
 The scene in which Ganesan takes Savithri's hand on her terrace while her fans below are watching for her is an ode to Mani Ratnam's Iruvar (1997).

 In an interview with The Hindu, Sanchez-Lopez talked about the choice of colour palettes in the film.
 The colours represent the tone and mood of the film as it explores Savitri's life.
 The use of mirrors in the film also serves as visual metaphors to her life.

 Shrikrishna of Cinema Express stated that the film is not just a biopic but a "visual retelling of the history of South Indian cinema", adding, "Ashwin, in crafting this love letter to Savithri, encloses a post-script to cinema of a bygone era and the people at the centre of that early movement."
 The film also touches upon the movement for the statehood of Andhra Pradesh which took place in that period.